MEG

 Meg’s Story

-Meg had a seamless procedure, followed by very optimistic post-op behavior.
-In her late teens, Meg has fully recovered and is now able to move without pain, and has often paired up with Murtagh.
+Meg had a seamless procedure, fully recovered and was able to move without pain for several years spent in happiness with Murtagh.